uber/okbuck/README.md

 If you want to help improve OkBuck, please comment on the corresponding issue, with your expected fix due date, I'll pull you in and assign it to you, and push you.

+Note that you need create an empty file named `bintray.properties` in `/buildSrc/`, it contains the bintray config, and you don't need it.

 ## Acknowledgement
 +  Thanks for Facebook open source [buck](https://github.com/facebook/buck) build system.
 +  Thanks for the discussion and help from [promeG](https://github.com/promeG/) during my development.